Spirit of Jesus Church: History

+Relationship with Japanese traditional religion

 The preaching methods of the Spirit of Jesus Church tend to reiterate the pledges of the spiritual and material blessings for the true believers, with the belief that God complies faithfully to their promises.

-The Spirit of Jesus Church engages in "spiritual warfare" against the Japanese traditional religiosity and condemns the practice as "idolatrous".
+The Spirit of Jesus Church engages in spiritual warfare against the Japanese traditional religiosity and condemns the practice as "idolatrous".
 In their evangelistic campaigns, pastors have invited believers to stay away from pagan idols and refrain from participation in pagan rituals.
 It also teaches that we must refrain from the practice of traditional rituals of ancestor worship.

 The Spirit of Jesus Church considers the Buddhist altar, the hereditary tombstones and amulets of Shintoism as places where evil spirits dwell.
 According to representatives of the church, ancestor worship is a direct violation of the second commandment that spoke against the worship false gods.